apache/flink/docs/apis/programming_guide.md

 You can use types that implement the `org.apache.hadoop.Writable` interface.
 The serialization logic defined in the `write()`and `readFields()` methods will be used for serialization.

+#### Special Types

+You can use special types, including Scala's `Either`, `Option`, and `Try`.
+The Java API has its own custom implementation of `Either`.
+Similarly to Scala's `Either`, it represents a value of one two possible types, *Left* or *Right*.
+`Either` can be useful for error handling or operators that need to output two different types of records.

 #### Type Erasure & Type Inference